ggirelli/radiantkit/README.md

 RadIAnTkit requires Python 3.6 (or higher).
 In the [setup.py](https://github.com/ggirelli/radiantkit/blob/master/setup.py) file, you can find a list with all the Python package dependencies.

-(*optional*) The snakemake package is required to use the pipeline features.
-As this is an optional feature, the automatic installation process does not install this package.
-To set it up on your system, follow [this guide](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).
+(*optional*) The pipeline features require the snakemake package.
+As these are optional features, the automatic installation process does not install the package.
+To manually install it on your system, follow [this guide](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).

 ## Installation